How our Employment Law Team in Eastbourne helped an employer enforce their employee’s post-termination restrictions.

 Nick had an e-mail policy which enable him to monitor Paula’s e-mails and discovered that she had sent to her private e-mail address a number of highly confidential documents.
 This included GFC’s client list, its report templates and ecological reports written by Paula.

 GFC were anxious to protect their business and turned to Martin Searle Solicitors for help.

-Matthew Grant advised GFC to suspend Paula on full pay while they carried out an investigation.
+We advised GFC to suspend Paula on full pay while they carried out an investigation.
 Paula immediately resigned with immediate effect.

-Matthew searched online and discovered that Paula had recently set up her own company, Ecologist Studies Limited.
+We searched online and discovered that Paula had recently set up her own company, Ecologist Studies Limited.

-Matthew advised GFC that they were in a strong position to obtain an injunction against Paula to protect their confidential information.
-He sent a Letter Before Action to Paula which explained that she was in breach of contract and that GFC intended to take action.
+We advised GFC that they were in a strong position to obtain an injunction against Paula to protect their confidential information.
+We sent a Letter Before Action to Paula which explained that she was in breach of contract and that GFC intended to take action.
 The letter invited Paula to enter specific legal promises, undertaking to return confidential information and promising not to deal with or approach GFC’s clients otherwise they would take injunctive action in the High Court.
 The letter warned that if successful, they would be claiming their costs against her.